 - 12 g fresh yeast or 2 tsp dried yeast

-2 tsp extra virgin olive oil, plus 2 tablespoons extra
+- 2 tsp extra virgin olive oil, plus 2 tbsp extra

 Add the flour and stir to combine.
 Place in the bowl of an electric mixer fitted with a dough hook and knead on low speed for 12 minutes.
 Allow to rest for 5 minutes, then knead again for 5 minutes, or until smooth and elastic.
 Cover and stand in a warm place for another 30 minutes.

 Meanwhile, heat the olive oil in a heavy-based saucepan over medium heat.
 Add the onion and bay leaves and sauté for 5 minutes, or until slightly golden.
 Add the garlic and capsicums, then cover and cook for 20 minutes, or until the capsicum is soft, stirring regularly.
 Remove from the heat.

 Divide the dough into six equal portions, then roll out on a lightly floured surface into 30cm (12 inch) tongue-like shapes.
 Sprinkle two well-oiled baking trays with the polenta, place the dough pieces on top, cover with a clean cloth and stand in a warm place for 15 minutes.
 Toss the zucchini in a bowl with a little salt and the extra 2 tablespoons of extra virgin olive oil.